zainbazaz/zainbazaz/README.md

 <h1 align="center">Hi!
 I'm Zain Bazaz!
 I'm a full-stack software engineer @100Devs.</h1>

 <p>Detail oriented full-stack software engineer who is proficient in HTML, CSS, Javascript, Node.js, MongoDB, and React.
-I work to create excellent, responsive websites that suit the wants and needs of my clients and am eager to solve problems through innovative solutions and collaboration.</p>
+I work to create excellent, responsive web applicatoins that suit the wants and needs of my clients and am eager to solve problems through innovative solutions and collaboration.</p>

 <!-- All of my projects are available [here]().  -->